Computer Networking

 It turns out that everything you do on the internet involves packets.
 For example, every webpage that you receive comes as a series of packets, and every email you send leaves as a series of packets.
 Find out what this term really means.

-Routers are a vital component of the Internet -- they comprise an intricate network that delivers millions of e-mail messages every day.
-Find out how routers deliver packets of information to the right place.
+Routers are a vital component of the Internet, but what does a router do?
+Find out how routers deliver packets of information to the right place, millions of times per day!

 Advertisement